TopoX84/SecureIPT/README.md

 ExtraThree="false"
 ExtraThreeP=0
 ```
-Do not add spaces.
-You've been warned.

-# SecureIPT Contents.

-This is a basic rundown of what's contained in the Shell Script.

-DO NOT manually enter these unless you fully understand what you are doing and how it will affect your current rules!!
+**DO NOT** manually enter these commands unless you **FULLY** understand what you are doing and how it will affect your **current rules!!**

+If you don't know exactly what your current rules are, Just run the shell script.
+You risk seriously breaking your VPS/Dedi if you mis-configure your firewall.
+(You might block SSH ports, For instance)

 #Rule 1: Limit New Connections